 Flour products are “gummy” and are not as good for your intestines as the whole grain.
 The worst-case scenario is that regularly eating flour or heavily processed foods could disturb your healthy inner ecosystem, which is made up of the friendly microflora (good bacteria and yeast) that reside in your intestines and keep you healthy and strong.
 This in turn could lead to a vitamin and mineral deficiencies and all kinds of unwanted symptoms

-A new study has been released supporting what we here at Body Ecology have long known: that buckwheat and quinoa are the most nutrient-rich, gluten free foods you can put into your body.2
+Many nutritionists and doctors in the community believe that buckwheat and quinoa are the most nutrient-rich, gluten free foods you can put into your body.

 Buckwheat and quinoa, along with amaranth and millet are the four gluten free grain-like seeds that are an integral part of the Body Ecology system of health and healing.
 For more on just why you should be cozying up to these grain-like seeds on a regular basis, read The Risks of Consuming Typical Grains & the Healthy Grains to Choose Instead.